BashirMohammad/RAGuide/_sources/Chapter1.md

 ### How To Use This Manual

 1. Read the Table of Contents to learn what’s covered in the handbook and where to find it.
+For detailed contents, go to relevant chapter and look at table of contents to the right side of the page.
 2. Read the Setup Guide and follow the instructions in first things first.
    - Read Gentzkow & Shapiro, [Code and Data for the Social Sciences](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf) [Download](pdf/CodeAndData.pdf)
    - Complete the steps to set up each of the tools.